Disintegreat is a couple of people posting extraordinarily fun-loving thoughts about games and entertainment from all eras. For fun and excitement!

 - Entertainment – We don’t just like video games around here (and yes we realize video games are also ‘entertainment’ but whatever, other sites do this so why not us, huh?).
 Every now and then there is a movie, TV show, comic, toy, gadget, book, or album that is just so good we can’t contain ourselves and have to spew our excitement onto the screen and into your brain via your eyeballs.
 It sounds nasty but hear us out.

 - News – we curate news from all the best sources all over the web and from our very own brains so that you can have a one stop shop for the most interesting game news right here.
 Know of a cool game you’d like to tell us about?
 Give us a shout and let us know.

 - Reviews – we have a lot to say about the things we like and our reviews section is where you’ll see all of our very nice commentary on the media we consume.

 - Features – in-depth, long-form articles about topics we feel passionate enough about to write in-depth, long-form articles for.
 These could be history lessons, deep dives, listicles, etc.

 - Opinion – for those rare times when we have a particularly strong opinion on something and want to state that opinion, damn the consequences.

 - Blog – this is where we talk about random things, ourselves, or the site itself.
 Site updates, personal updates, or just random things that don’t belong anywhere else on the site.

-For general inquiries or to give us a tip about a cool game you would like us to talk about, you can contact us at firstname.lastname@example.org or use the form below.
+For general inquiries you can jump over to our contact form or to give us a tip about a cool game you would like us to talk about, you can use the tip submission form.